It’s not easy. It’s not easy to find interactive, fun and value-adding retrospective methods for remote teams.

 You are interested in 12 more retrospective ideas based on psychology?
 In a scientifically proven formula on how to grow your team above and beyond anything you have seen so far?

 Then you have to take a look into the free eBook I wrote as psychologist.
-You are only 3 seconds away from it – download it right here and now below 🙂
+You are only 3 seconds away from it – download it right here 🙂